statslt/statslt.github.io/_pages/about.md

 I am very fortunate and grateful to be advised by my mentors and supervisors and to do research projects with my collaborators!

-Eagerly Seeking Fully-funded 2026 fall PhD Opportunites in Statistics/Biostatistics/Data Science
+Eagerly Seeking Fully-funded Fall 2026 PhD Opportunites in Statistics/Biostatistics/Data Science
 ======
 ***Please feel free to email me if you are in want of a PhD student whose research experiences, skills and personality could align with and be a matched help of your ongoing research projects.*** We can always schedule a chat to see if there is any intersection of interest.
 Happy to collaborate!
-My updated CV is available [here](/files/Longtian_Shi_CV_12_09_2025_updated.pdf).
+My updated CV is available [here](/files/Longtian_Shi_CV_12_30_2025_updated.pdf).

 [Email](shilt2022@mail.sustech.edu.cn)/[LinkedIn](https://www.linkedin.com/in/longtian-shi-280b14315/)